 Arlington pays almost \$3 million as its annual assessment to the MBTA.
 This is greater than other communities utilizing public transportation, without any fixed-rail transit.
+Our concern regarding this inequity is outlined in a letter drafted and sent in 2015 which is incorporated as an attachment to this letter.
 This makes these proposed cuts disproportionately burdensome on Arlington residents.
 Further, it presents even bigger challenges if cuts become permanent and the Town continues to pay a disproportionately higher share of assessment costs.
+Arlington has long expressed concern about the inequitable nature of the assessment formula and plans to continue its efforts to pursue legislative relief.